Model WHS Laws

 Managing risks

-Your employer must protect you, and anyone else in the workplace, from risks to your health and safety like silica dust.
+Your employer must protect you, and anyone else in the workplace, from risks to your health and safety like breathing in silica dust.

 Control measures can include wet cutting, on-tool dust removal, local exhaust ventilation, isolation booths, and protective breathing equipment.